-All custom stored programs are summarised in the "Custom Programs" user level.
-In the upper display area on this user level, select the relevant custom program by sliding to the left or to the right.
+All custom stored programs are summarised in the "Own Programs" user level.
+In the upper display area on this user level, select the relevant custom program by sliding to the left/right.

 6.6 FIXATION WELDING

 THE FIXATION WELDING MENU CAN BE ACTIVATED FROM THE "SETTINGS" USER LEVEL.